front-end-intermediate/session-1/readme.md

 width = 3
 ```

-* const variables cannot be declared more than once *OR* reassigned
+* const variables cannot be declared more than once *or* reassigned

 ```js
 const testString = '1234abcd'